 This gift is behind and beyond all of the presents we open on Christmas.
 It lies beneath the surface of every material thing, but is not the thing itself.
 This gift is what makes every note of every song we love so good, and it’s precisely what is missing from music we loath.
 It’s behind the nutrients of the food that sustains our lives, and found in the labor of those who bring, prepare and provide it.
 This gift is the light that makes color colorful.
 It’s every word that proceeds from the voice of wisdom.

 The gift seems like nothing, but is actually everything.
 It has no dimension and seems unknowable, yet we know it all too well.
 It’s weightless, but possesses such gravity and glory.
 The gift is opened at the welcome or the loss of a loved one.
 It makes everything we do worth doing.
-The perfect wave, the perfect line, the perfect jump, landing, or step eek us closer to it.
+The perfect wave, the perfect line, single track, the perfect jump, landing, or step eek us closer to it.
 Suffering, loss, and pain ensure we can’t miss it.

-Freedom results from our daily unwrapping.
+Our freedom comes from our daily unwrapping.